 Some Examples of SMART Attributes

 What are the drive stats that S.M.A.R.T. is used to capture?
-The short answer is that these attributes are whatever the drive manufacturer wants them to be.
+The short answer is that the attributes measured are whatever the drive manufacturer wants them to be.
 A Seagate drive will collect information on different parameters than a Western Digital or Toshiba drive.

 The folk at NTFS have a handy guide to different SMART attributes, though they emphasize that definitions and measurements vary by manufacturer.
 Some common SMART attributes include: